 A receptacle and "Local/Remote" control switch on the lower front control panel and a remote control box with 100 ft.
 (30.5 m) of cord for adjusting the OCV at the welding site are standard.
 Putting the switch in the "REMOTE" position allows fine current control at the remote control box while placing the switch in the "LOCAL" position allows fine current control at the "Job Selector" on the machine.

 AUXILIARY POWER CONTROLS

-Note: GFCI receptacles our an option and if installed, see the "MAINTENANCE SECTION" for detailed information on testing and resetting the GFCI receptacle.
+Note: See the "MAINTENANCE SECTION" for detailed information on testing and resetting the GFCI receptacle.

 115 VAC Receptacle